-Jim Whitesell begins his third year on the UB men's basketball staff serving as Associate Head Coach.
-Whitesell helped lead the Bulls to their second straight NCAA Tournament appearance in his first year on staff after UB won the 2015-16 MAC Title.
+Jim Whitesell begins his fourth year on the UB men's basketball staff serving as Associate Head Coach.
+Whitesell has helped lead the Bulls to a pair of NCAA Tournament trips in his first three seasons on staff.
 Whitesell is in charge of preparing scouting reports and is in charge of the development of the forwards.

 Whitesell comes to the Bulls after spending the last two seasons as an assistant coach at St. John’s, helping lead the Red Storm to the NCAA Tournament last year.
 Whitesell has spent 24 seasons as a head coach at the NCAA Division I, II and III levels prior to his time with the Billikens, and brings 34 years of collegiate coaching experience to UB.

 Whitesell previously was at St. Louis, where he served as Associate Head Coach for the nationally-ranked Billikens during a pair of NCAA Tournament runs in 2011-12 and 2012-13, where SLU's combined record was 54-15.
 Hired by late Saint Louis head coach Rick Majerus, Whitesell was a part of a record-setting campaign at SLU in 2012-13, where the Billikens posted an all-time best 28-7 mark, captured the Atlantic 10 regular-season and championship tournament title, reached the NCAA Third Round and finished the season with a national No. 13/16 ranking.
 In 2011-12, Whitesell helped Saint Louis post a 26-8 record, the third-most wins in program history.
 The Billikens earned an at-large bid to the NCAA Tournament and topped Memphis in the Second Round.